 Rebecca tells us about travelling the world and becoming a successful writer

 I never really had a career path.
 I was a mature student so had various careers before University.
 I learnt earlier on in life to stop trying so hard and to let life run its course.
 It’s worked very well so far.

 My educational experience at Plymouth honed critical thinking skills.
 Due to the subject, it attracted both young and mature students and therefore was very diverse.
 Critical thinking was encouraged – and this is important.
 Never stop questioning in life: the system, society, other people.

 I have been an English language teacher to Greek students and a Cambridge University English language oral examiner.
 I also spent about two months in Cairo, Egypt, teaching summer school.
 I am now a part time English as a foreign language (EFL) teacher and freelance writer.

 I love that I can travel to various countries around the world and work, either as a travel writer or as an English language teacher.
 It means that I can integrate into society and learn from other cultures – thus grow in myself.

-Oh!
-And being the only passenger on a container ship with 27 all male crew from Athens to Hong Kong for 37 days as part of a writing assignment.
+I love the slightly crazy things I get to do – but don’t feel unsafe.
+Being the only passenger on a container ship with 27 all male crew from Athens to Hong Kong for 37 days as part of a writing assignment was the best trip in my life, ever.
 We went through the pirate zone and had to have security guards on board for ten days.
 One of them was from Plymouth.
-I love the slightly crazy things I get to do – but don’t feel unsafe.
-That trip was the best one in my life, ever.
 I got to become one of the crew – and felt like I had made a whole new family.